JanSzewczyk/nextjs-szumplate/README.md

 ## 📚 Features

-This template has all the incredibles you need:
+This template has all the incredible you need:

 - 🏎️ **[Next.js](https://nextjs.org/)** - Fast by default, with config optimized for performance
 - 💅 **[Tailwind CSS](https://tailwindcss.com/)** - A utility-first CSS framework